 On May 11, 2022, the Company announced that its Board of Directors approved the Repurchase Program authorizing the Company to repurchase up to \$200,000 of the Company's Class B common stock through June 30, 2024.
 On December 14, 2022, the Company's Board of Directors amended the Repurchase Program to allow the Company also to repurchase its outstanding convertible senior notes.
 This additional authorization did not increase the overall dollar limit of the Repurchase Program.
 The shares and notes proposed to be acquired in the Repurchase Program may be repurchased from time to time in open market transactions, through privately negotiated transactions, or by other means in accordance with federal securities laws.
 The Company intends to fund repurchases from available working capital and cash provided by operating activities.
 The timing, as well as the number and value of shares and/or notes repurchased under the Repurchase Program, will be determined by the Company at its discretion and will depend on a variety of factors, including management's assessment of the intrinsic value of the Company's shares, the market price of the Company's Class B common stock and outstanding notes, general market and economic conditions, available liquidity, compliance with the Company's debt and other agreements, and applicable legal requirements.
-The exact number of shares and/or notes to be repurchased by the Company is not guaranteed, and the Repurchase Program may be repurchased and principal amount of our outstanding 2026 Notes for \$1,998 (see Note 10) under the Repurchase Program.
+The exact number of shares and/or notes to be repurchased by the Company is not guaranteed, and the Repurchase Program may be suspended, modified, or discontinued at any time without prior notice.
+The Company did not repurchase shares under the Repurchase Program for the year ended December 31, 2023.
+For the year ended December 31, 2022, the Company repurchased 896,126 shares for \$28,250, and \$2,170 aggregate principal amount of our outstanding 2026 Notes for \$1,998 (see Note 10) under the Repurchase Program.
 As of December 31, 2023, \$169,752 was available under the Company's Board of Directors authorization for future repurchases of Class B common stock and/or outstanding convertible senior notes under the Repurchase Program.